 Volkswagen Mexico - Case Study

-VW Mexico cited superior functionality within the Board platform, including its flexibility, data analysis capabilities, and technical infrastructure for virtual hardware, as primary reasons behind its selection.
+VW Mexico cited superior functionality within the Board platform, including its flexibility, data analysis capabilities, and technical infrastructure for virtual hardware, as the primary reasons behind its selection.

 Marginal Contribution Calculation is a cost accounting concept that allows VW to determine the relative profitability of each product and line of business of the plants in Mexico.
-The metric allows VW to evaluate different areas of the business to determine which parts to emphasize based on the highest margins or the differences compared with the last financial planning cycle for a given part.
-With the Board-based applications, the company can now accurately determine the composition of their income and cost integration for each product and business line.
+The metric allows VW to evaluate different areas of the business to determine which parts to emphasize based on the highest margins or the differences compared with the last financial planning cycle for any given part.
+With the Board-based applications, the company can now accurately determine the composition of its income and cost integration for each product and business line.